Gov. DeSantis Flies to Israel for the Second Time to Sign Anti-free Speech Law

 Abbot praised the decision in his email to The Fix.

-“has a powerful chilling effect on faculty, who fear for their jobs if
+“The current ‘cancel culture,’” Abbot told The College Fix, “has a powerful chilling effect on faculty, who fear for their jobs if they speak their minds on critically important issues affecting the future of our universities and our society.”

 As such, “I feel that it is my duty to express my opinion on important matters,” he said.

-“What concerns me is that recently we have been trying to fix bias
+“What concerns me is that recently we have been trying to fix bias problems by building new biases into selection processes,” Abbot writes in his first video.

-While the videos have since been deleted from YouTube, the petition in support of Abbot managed tosavethe slides from them.
+While the videos have since been deleted from YouTube, the petition in support of Abbot managed to save the slides from them.

-At one point, he claims that a dean once told members of a hiring
+At one point, he claims that a dean once told members of a hiring committee on which he served that the only applicant that would be considered for the position would be “a woman or underrepresented minority.”

-universities, such as Harvard and Yale, have been accused of doing the same in their admissions processes.
+The second video sees Abbot claim that there have been instances of discrimination against Chinese students in his department.
+Other top universities, such as Harvard and Yale, have been accused of doing the same in their admissions processes.

 Abbot also mentions a conservative Christian student of his.